 Located in the heart of California’s capital city for nearly a decade and now based in San Diego, Policy in Motion is a small, woman-owned business founded by Lauren Michele in 2010.
-Policy in Motion’s mission is to promote the environmental, economic, and social well being of communities through effective policymaking — fostering a sustainable future for all people and the planet.
+Policy in Motion’s mission is to promote the environmental, economic, and equitable health of communities through effective policymaking — fostering a sustainable future for all people and the planet.

 Since the passage of California’s landmark climate change and sustainable communities legislation AB 32 and SB 375, Policy in Motion has worked with governmental agencies and varied stakeholders from the local to federal level on crafting and implementing policy frameworks for reducing greenhouse gas emissions, supporting community sustainability, and promoting People-Oriented Development (“POD”).
 The firm’s research and strategic analyses have been utilized by the Federal Highway Administration; California Air Resources Board; California Department of Transportation; Nevada Department of Transportation; California Department of Public Health; University of California; California Transit Association; California Water Foundation; as well as both city and county agencies and local governments developing sustainability plans.
 Policy in Motion clients include US presidential candidate campaigns, government agencies, foundations, universities, private sector firms, and non-profit organizations.